CaptainRich/Visualizations/README.md

 ## Usage
-From VSCode, by issuing the command 'python directory-scan.py' in the Terminal window.
-For VS Code it is important to change the Terminal from "Git Bash" to "Power Shell".
-Once in Power Shell, the command "python aliens.py" will run the file with the game screen displayed.
-Note the suffix ".py" is required.
+From VSCode, by issuing the commands (note the suffix ".py' is required)

-The Alien ship can be moved left/right using the keyboard 'arrow' keys.
-The game can be stopped by pressing 'q', or the 'X" in the upper right of the window frame.
+- 'python squares_plot.py'

 ## References